YiminWang102/Ark-Nova-BGA-Helper/README.md

+Download the repo and upload the entire folder to chrome extension

-Follow step 2 in this guide to upload and use this chrome extension locally: https://support.google.com/chrome/a/answer/2714278?hl=en
+Follow step 2 in this guide: https://support.google.com/chrome/a/answer/2714278?hl=en